3. Impulsivity / inhibition problems with ADHD

 - spontaneous beginning / spontaneous ending of a relationship

-- Unconcern in dangerous situations Whether this is actually an inhibition problem or rather a question of directing attention is an open question.
-In ADHD, according to this understanding, the control of attention follows the dictates of the stress maxim that there is a (survival) threatening, uncontrollable danger.
+- Unconcernedness in dangerous situations Whether this is actually an inhibition problem or rather a question of directing attention is an open question.
+As we understand it, in ADHD the control of attention follows the dictates of the stress maxim that there is a (survival) threatening, uncontrollable danger.
 This can lead to significantly different assessments of what is dangerous and what is not.

-- Exuberant ideas must be communicated quickly before they are in danger of being forgotten32
+- Exuberant ideas must be communicated quickly before they are in danger of being forgotten34

-- Excessive cell phone use correlates with impulsivity33 and affected 20.1% of the participating student test subjects.
+- Excessive cell phone use correlates with impulsivity35 and affected 20.1% of the participating student test subjects.

 - Excessive cell phone use continued to correlate with higher levels of